Chosker/SeamlessInstancing/README.md

 ### Supported Features
 - Processes only StaticMeshComponents of StaticMeshActors with Mobility is set to Static, SpatiallyLoaded set to True, and not HiddenInEditor
 - Maintains most StaticMeshComponents' properties (i.e. Material override, collision options, cast shadows, etc) by making different Instanced Components when a different property is needed
-- Supports World Partition levels (instances are grouped per WP tile)
+- Supports World Partition levels
+  - Instances are separated per WP tile
+  - Instances are separated per each DataLayers combination
 - Works on perspective and ortho viewports
 - Works with pick-based selection and selection box
 - Converts CustomPrimitiveData into PerInstanceCustomData and back